Skip to main content

 The evaluation of long-term peptide use demands a more sophisticated definition of efficacy.
 The current paradigm often focuses on short-term symptomatic relief or improvement in specific biomarkers.
 A user might report that their joint pain has disappeared or that their recovery from exercise is faster.

-From a perspective, this is an incomplete picture.
+From a systems biology perspective, this is an incomplete picture.
 True efficacy must be measured not just by the presence of a desired effect, but by the absence of negative adaptations in the broader system.

 A more rigorous, ethical framework for assessing efficacy would include the following parameters: